×

 Cultivating Your Unique Vibe - Voquent

-Your voice has power.
+Your voice has power, use it.

-The word 'vibration' is active and spontaneous, indicating movement and intuitive signalling.
+The real power of a voice lies in its natural tone.
+And when I say tone, I’m talking vibration.
+The word ‘vibration’ is active and spontaneous, indicating movement and intuitive signalling.

-There's something very unique about the natural tone or vibe of a person's voice.
-To 'vibe with' someone or something indicates states, moods, feelings and emotions that accord between different people and situations.
-Just as one bell vibrates, other bells nearby will vibrate at the same pitch or frequency.
-And this is what a voice-over talent must do with their voice to create the exact mood that the piece requires.
+There’s something very unique about the natural tone or vibe of a person’s voice.
+To ‘vibe with’ someone or something indicates states, moods, feelings and emotions that accord between different people and situations.

-You must become a rapidly skilled reader.
+You must become a rapidly skilled reader

 Not just in the literal sense of reading the words presented to you on the page, though that is a vital skill for the job, A significant skill when much of the copy is rewritten as you speak it!